johnandrea/dna-multi-match/README.md

 There are three DNA testers named T1, T2, T3.

 T1 matched the unidentified person at 1000 cM.
-It could be one of the these people:
+It could be one of the these blood relatives:

 ![T1 matches](example-1/t1.png)

 T2 matched the unidentified person at 2000 cM.
-It could be one of these people:
+It could be one of these blood relatives:

 ![T2 matches](example-1/t2.png)

 T3 matched the unidentified person at 400 cM.
-It could be one of these people:
+It could be one of these blood relatives:

 ![T3 matches](example-1/t3.png)